irhosseinz/User-Manager/README.md

 * __Password Reset__: User can reset his/her password in case of forgeting that
 * __Secure__: All security measures are observed
 * __Recaptcha Support__: You can get [Recaptcha V3](https://www.google.com/recaptcha/admin) api Keys and enter it while Installation, so recaptcha will be used in _background_ on login, register and password reset request.
+* __Referral System__: There is an optional referral system that could be activated on installation. using that users can get a referral link and introduce your system to others, you can view its data in admin panel and you can use it for other cases by accessing `ref` field in `users` table in database

 ## Special Thanks
   [@thibaut-decherit](https://github.com/thibaut-decherit) - For security notes